Chunyu-Lin-bjtu/autoware-wiki/Maintainer-Manual.md

 ### Merge Pull Request into Develop

-It's not rule but principle.
-All maintainers should get the basis in mind.

 ![Merge Types](https://github.com/CPFL/Autoware/wiki/images_Maintainer-Rule/merge-types.png)

 Using `Squash and merge` is generally preferable. `catkin_generate_changelog` puts all commit messages into CHANGELOG.
 Though `Squash and merge` wipes away all history on the pull request, it should be fine because a pull request should have only one matter.
 If `Create a merge commit` or `Rebase and merge` is selected, CHANGELOG will have a lot of junk messages.